Thirawoot-Put/kubflog/README.md

 # Kubflog

-Kubflog is a simple tool for logging Kubernetes cluster events.
-Just use kubectl and fzf to search for events and then pipe them to kubflog.
+Kubflog is a simple tool for tailing Kubernetes cluster events.
+Use kubectl and fzf to search for events, then pipe the results to Kubflog.

 ## Prerequisites
 - kubectl
 - kubectx
 - fzf